hjiang895/Hashes-and-Trees/README.md

 ### Part 2: Tree map with a binary search tree: `TreeMapCS2.java`
-I have provided skeleton code for a tree-based implementation of the `MapCS2` interface in the `TreeMapCS2.java` file.
+I have provided skeleton code for a binary search tree-based implementation of the `MapCS2` interface in the `TreeMapCS2.java` file.
 Your tree map implementation will include all of the interface methods, plus the following components:

 * You will create your trees using an inner `Node` class, whose instance variables will include `Key k, Value v, Node rightchild`, and `Node leftchild`.
 You will define this inner class.